ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 Execute the following query:
 ```
 FROM logs-proxy.otel-default
+| WHERE http.response.status_code IS NOT NULL
 | STATS COUNT() BY TO_STRING(http.response.status_code), minute = BUCKET(@timestamp, "1 min")
 ```

+Note that this graph, unlike the one we drew before, only has a few minutes of data.
+That is because it relies upon the fields we parsed in the Processing we just setup.
+Prior to that time, those fields didn't exist.

 This is a useful graph!
 Let's save it to a Dashboard for future use.

 1. Click on the Disk icon in the upper-left of the resulting graph
 2. Add to a existing dashboard "Ingress Proxy"
+3. Click `Save and go to dashboard`
+4. Click `Save` in the upper-right

 # Create SLO

-Remember that alert we created.
-Now that we are parsing these fields at ingest-time, we can create a proper SLO which allows for a small amount of errors:
+Remember that alert we created?
+Now that we are parsing these fields at ingest-time, we can create a proper SLO which allows for a small amount of errors before we get someone out of bed:

 1. Click `SLOs` in the left-hand navigation
 2. Click `Create SLO`
 3. Select `Custom Query`
 4. Set `Data view` to `logs-proxy.otel-default`
+5. Set `Timestamp field` to `@timestamp`
-5. Set `Query filter` to `http.response.status_code >= 400`
+6. Set `Query filter` to `http.response.status_code >= 400`
-6. Set `Good query` to `http.response.status_code : 200`
+8. Set `Good query` to `http.response.status_code : 200`
-7. Set `Total query` to `http.response.status_code :*`
+8. Set `Total query` to `http.response.status_code :*`
-8. Set `Group by` to `url.path`
+9. Set `Group by` to `http.request.url.path`
-9. Set `SLO Name` to `Ingress Status`
+10. Set `SLO Name` to `Ingress Status`
-10. Click `Create SLO`
+11. Click `Create SLO`
-11. Click on your newly created SLO `Ingress Status`
+12. Click on your newly created SLO `Ingress Status`
-12. Under the `Actions` menu in the upper-right, select `Create new alert rule`
+13. Under the `Actions` menu in the upper-right, select `Create new alert rule`

-Note the flexibility in burn rates.
+With burn rates, we can have Elastic dynamically adjust the escalation of a potential issue depending on how quickly it appears we will breach our SLO.

 13. Click `Next`
 14. (could add an action)